IsaacSchemm/Crowmask/README.md

 Weasyl user who created the API key.
 This user account can be followed by users on Mastodon, Pixelfed, and microblog.pub, among others.

-Submissions (retrieved from the Weasyl API) are mapped to `Note` objects, and journals (scraped from the website using the Weasyl API key as authentication) are mapped to `Article` objects.
+Submissions (retrieved from the Weasyl API) are mapped to `Note` objects.

 When a user likes, replies to, or shares/boosts one of this account's posts, Crowmask will send a private message to the "admin actor" defined in its